Block reference #

 graph RL E(Engine) B0[Block 0] B1[Block 1] BN[Block n] DOTS["..."]
 W>Wheel] E-."Drive Torque (Td)".->B0 B0-."Td".->B1 B1-."Td".->DOTS DOTS-."Td".->BN BN-."Td".->W classDef NoBox fill:#FFF,stroke:#FFF class DOTS NoBox

-From right to left, each block reads the amount of drive torque (Td) left by the block upstream at the Connection object at its input.
-After processing it, puts the resulting torque values at the outputs for the blocks downstream to get them.
+From right to left, each block reads the amount of drive torque (Td) left by the block upstream in the Connection object at its input.
+After processing it, it puts the resulting torque values at the outputs for the blocks downstream to receive.

 The ending points are the Wheels, which have no outputs.
-They receive the final drive torque at their inputs and do the final tasks:
+They receive the final drive torque at their inputs and perform the final tasks:

 The tire force is applied to the vehicle's rigidbody.
 The momentum and the reaction torque are then sent upstream through the input, and the loop repeats.